Still Processing (film)

 Still Processing is a 2020 Canadian short documentary film, directed by Sophy Romvari.

 Made as her thesis project while she was pursuing her MFA in film at York University, the film explores her family's unresolved grief over the deaths of her two older brothers through the process of digitizing a box of old films, photographs and undeveloped photographic negatives of them throughout their lives.

-The film premiered at the 2020 Toronto International Film Festival, before screening at numerous film festival internationally.
+The film premiered at the 2020 Toronto International Film Festival, and was then screened at numerous film festivals around the world.
 The film was later released on streaming services such as Mubi and The Criterion Channel.